 Sample errors to include:

-- fail to close a quote
+- failure to close a quote

-- misuse punctuation
+- misuse of punctuation

-- include sentence fragments
+- sentence fragments

 - use lay when you should use lie